alxwolf/ubios-cert/README.md

 # Select services to provide the certificate to #
 #################################################

-# Enable updating Captive Portal (for Guest Hotspot and WiFiman) certificate as well as device certificate
+# Enable updating Hotspot Portal certificate
-ENABLE_CAPTIVE='no'

-# you want to spare users from "intermediate certificate missing" errors?
-# this will break WiFiman iOS app
+# this will break WiFiMan 100% as of v3.2.7
-# uncomment next line, set to 'yes' to provide the full chain to Captive Portal
-CAPTIVE_FULLCHAIN='yes'
+# provide options 'yes' or 'no' in lowercase
+ENABLE_HOTSPOT='yes'

 # Enable updating Radius support
-ENABLE_RADIUS='no'
+# provide options 'yes' or 'no' in lowercase
+ENABLE_RADIUS='yes'

 ```

 Third, select your DNS API provider by adjusting the variable `DNS_API_PROVIDER="dns_xxx"`.